raphaelmansuy/tutorials/23_google_agent_adk.md

 ## When to Use Single Agents: The Decision Framework

-Your weather agent demonstrates **single-agent patterns**—one specialized entity handling related tasks[^3_4].
+Your weather agent demonstrates **single-agent patterns**—one specialized entity handling related tasks.
 This approach works best when:

 ### ✅ Use Single Agents When: